paypal/payflow-gateway/SDK Binaries/dotNET/README.md

 The Payflow Developer Guides can be found at [here](https://developer.paypal.com/docs/payflow/integration-guide/).

-Any questions or issues with these SDKs, please send your inquires to DL-PayPal-Payflow-SDK@paypal.com.
+For questions or issues, please open a ticket in the [GitHub Issues](https://github.com/paypal/payflow-gateway/issues) section of the repository.